)}

 STEP 01

-API Discovery & Documentation
+API Discovery and Inventory

 STEP 02

-Authentication & Token Testing
+Authentication and Token Testing

 STEP 03

-Authorization Testing (BOLA/BFLA)
+Authorization Testing (BOLA and BFLA)

 STEP 04

-Input Validation & Injection
+Input Validation and Injection

 STEP 05

-Rate Limiting & Abuse
+Rate Limiting and Abuse

 STEP 06